 How does the economic sales tax nexus landscape look today?

-Approximately one month after the Wayfair decision, half of the states that impose a state-wide general sales tax had addressed economic sales tax nexus.
-Over a dozen of those provisions were in effect at that time, with other states beginning their economic sales tax nexus enforcement on Sept.
-1, Oct.
-1, Nov.
-1, and Dec.
-1, 2018, and Jan.
-1, 2019.
-State guidance has been provided weekly since the decision.
+Nine months after the Wayfair decision, well over half of the states that impose a state-wide general sales tax had addressed economic sales tax nexus.
+Two dozen of those provisions were in effect at that time, with other states scheduled to enforce economic sales tax nexus throughout 2019.
+Many of these states have effective dates, sales and transaction thresholds and compliance requirements that vary from South Dakota's provision at issue in Wayfair.

 Through the end of July, the following states have enacted an economic sales tax nexus statute, promulgated a regulation, or issued final guidance impacting remote sellers post-Wayfair: Alabama, Connecticut, Georgia, Hawaii, Illinois, Indiana, Iowa, Kentucky, Louisiana, Maine, Massachusetts, Minnesota, Mississippi, North Dakota, Ohio, Oklahoma, Pennsylvania, Rhode Island, South Dakota, Tennessee, Utah, Vermont, Washington, and Wyoming.
 These states have varying effective dates and compliance requirements – each provision must be independently analyzed.
 Additionally, new states are addressing economic sales tax nexus on a weekly basis, or revising their previous positions, and this list will likely be much longer in only a few weeks.

 Congress may overrule the U.S. Supreme Court’s decision in Wayfair by exercising its constitutional power to regulate commerce between the states.
 Congress could codify the Quill physical presence standard into federal law, or enact a system of remote seller collection such as the frequently discussed Marketplace Fairness Act.